mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 usable by the operator.

 Courier Drone
-The Courier Drone is a low-cost mid tech operator- driven VTOL courier capable of transporting small packages across regional distances.
+The Courier Drone is a low-cost mid tech operator-driven VTOL courier capable of transporting small packages across regional distances.
 Equipped with two small arms to pick up and drop off packages, the drone can carry packages in a refrigerated compartment